-Teachers' Desk Reference: Practical Information for Pennsylvania's Teachers helps to ensure that students with disabilities receive quality services, make progress in the general education curriculum, and meet their educational goals.
+Teachers and Special Education Paraprofessionals: Working as a Team to Support Students helps to ensure that students with disabilities receive quality services, make progress in the general education curriculum, and meet their educational goals.
 This issue of the Teachers' Desk Reference highlights ways that teachers and paraprofessionals, working together, can blend their respective talents and expertise to advance student success.